-The Sole TT8 Light Commercial Treadmill seems to be one of Sole Fitness’ more popular high-end models (going into 2018).
-It’s also seems to be one of the best ones the company has ever come up with, so the popularity is pretty much well deserved.
+The Sole TT8 Light Commercial Treadmill seems to be one of Sole Fitness’ more popular high-end 2022/2023 models.
+It’s also seems to be one of the best the company has ever come up with, so the popularity is pretty much well deserved.
 This was the first time I reviewed this treadmill, and I did like what I saw.

 An Overview of the Sole TT8 Treadmill Main Features